 Before work begins on a project, it’s necessary to obtain the required permits.
 Any project that discharges water from its site into local water systems must possess a National Pollution Discharge Elimination System (NPDES) permit.
 This policy is vital in keeping pollutants like lawn care fertilizers, uprooted soil, oils from roadways, and many other contaminants out of our water systems.

 The experts at Snyder & Associates excel in their mission of helping communities meet NPDES compliance requirements throughout the design of projects.
 Specifically, our team is well versed in creating precise Stormwater Pollution Prevention Plans (SWPPP), a required step in the NPDES process.

 A SWPPP lists proactive measures our experts intend to use to limit the spread of pollutants to rivers, streams, and lakes.
 The design, execution, and monitoring of a SWPPP entails a significant amount of expertise and resources to make the project a success.
 If construction site runoff is not addressed correctly, regulatory agencies can impose substantial fines and penalties.
 The cost of noncompliance in the process is significant, and Snyder & Associates utilizes our extensive experience to eliminate that risk.

 Control Practices Create Significant Improvements After Project Completion

 The timely use of effective erosion and sediment control practices combined with on-site construction administration helps our team consistently achieve project goals.
 We recognize the stabilization of these susceptible soils has lasting impacts long after construction is completed.

 Whether you’re looking for assistance with complete design and planning or just implementing control measures in your project, it’s always best to work with an expert like Snyder & Associates.
-We understand the erosion and sediment control options and processes necessary tools to make your project compliant and an overall success.
+We understand the erosion and sediment control options, processes, and tools necessary to make your project compliant.